makyo/peak-millenial/README.md

 About
 -----

 *Peak Millennial* was created by Madison Scott-Clary and Judith Phoenix during a road trip.
-It's released under a Creative Commons 4.0 Attribution license.
+It's released under a Creative Commons 4.0 Attribution-ShareAlike license.
 The current randomized play-test results are below.

 Peak Millennial play test results
 ================================